- Staff & Services

 Please be reminded of the Community Paper Shredding Event on Saturday, September 27, from 8:30 a.m. to 10:30 a.m. at 111 S. Grant Street, Hinsdale.
 For more information, call (630) 986-0540 or visit the website www.brummetandolsen.com.

 Tour of Indian Prairie Library – Monday, September 29, 7:00 p.m.

-The Indian Prairie Library has invited the Village Board to tour their facility at 401 Plainfield Road, Darien, on Monday, September 29, at 7:00 p.m.
-If you would like to attend, please contact me or Janet Kowal.
+Please be reminded that the Indian Prairie Library has invited the Village Board to tour its facility at 401 Plainfield Road, Darien, on Monday, September 29, at 7:00 p.m.
+Attendees will meet at the library at 7:00 p.m. in the Conference Room on the second floor.
+From there, the Library Director and Marketing Director will give us a brief overview of the library, its available services and a tour of the facility.
+If you are unable to attend, please contact Janet Kowal.

 Informal Meeting with 89th Street Residents – Tuesday, September 30, 7:00 p.m.

 Please be reminded of the meeting with residents on 89th Street subject to a proposed forced annexation that has been scheduled on Tuesday, September 30, at 7:00 p.m.
 Board members are invited to attend.